 Think Big and Ask for Help

 Utilize your summer as a way to maximize your dance training.
-Nutrition will play a key role, as will your overall relationship to food.
+Nutrition will play a key role, as will your overall relationship with food.
 Reach out to a professional, such as a Registered Dietitian Nutritionist, if you’re struggling to find a balance between the studio and your plate.
 Online resources can provide convenient help even during your busiest days.